PostHog/posthog.com/contents/product-engineers/trunk-based-development.md

 ### 1. Test-driven development

-PostHog expects engineers to write tests for their code as they are working on it and before they merge it.
+We expect engineers to write tests for their code as they are working on it and before they merge it.
 They run these locally then add them to our test suite that runs on every PR.

 ![Checks](../images/blog/trunk-based-development/checks.png)